Multiple-machine deployment with third party load balancer

 GIS servers, server directories, and configuration store

-Typically, a domain account is chosen for the ArcGIS Server account, because this simplifies the management of data access permissions to network resources.
+Typically, a domain account is chosen for the ArcGIS Server account because this simplifies the management of data access permissions to network resources.
 However, depending on your own security policies, you may choose to use local accounts.
 The ArcGIS Server account (local or domain) needs to have write access to the network share where the configuration store and server directories are located.
-To learn more, see Accounts used by ArcGIS Server.
+For more information, see Accounts used by ArcGIS Server.

 For example, an incoming request is assigned to an available GIS server in the cluster, even if the request was directed to a specific machine within or outside of the cluster.
 That GIS server then does the work of drawing the map, finding the address coordinate, running the geoprocessing tool, and so on, and returns the result to the client.
 If a machine is offline or the service that was requested is running in a different cluster, the request is forwarded to the cluster containing the service.
 The GIS server machines in that cluster load-balance and process the request accordingly.

 In large sites with a single cluster, you can configure the site to remove the load-balancing functionality between GIS servers.
 This reduces network traffic between machines in the site, reduces load on your network, and helps improve monitoring of GIS servers in your site.
 For full instructions, see Remove load balancing between GIS server machines.